NoraAlkuwaihes/ICS344-Project-Team06/Phase1/Phase1_Task1.1.md

 <img src="./screenshots/05_ssh_login_config.png" alt="User/Pass file created" width="600">

 ### 7. Configured and ran brute-force attack
+The ssh_login module was configured using the users and passwords files along with the target IP address.
+The brute-force attack was then initiated using the `run` command to attempt SSH login with various credentials on the Metasploitable3 machine.
 ```bash
 set USER_FILE users.txt
 set PASS_FILE pass.txt